oletizi/avi-docs/src/site/docs/16.3/gslb-architecture-and-object-model/index.md

 Once a particular pool has been selected, a **GslbPool.algorithm** balances load across the pool's virtual services.
 In 16.3, **two load-unaware** algorithms are available.
 <ol>
- <li>The <strong>weighted round robin</strong> algorithm balances even-handedly across all members.
+ <li>The <strong>weighted-round robin</strong> algorithm balances even-handedly across all members.
 As discussed, load can be skewed by the <strong>GslbPoolMember.ratio</strong> [default = 1, range is 1-20] values that optionally may be set for members.
 For example, if virtual services A, B, and C have ratios of 1, 2 and 3 respectively, virtual service A will receive one-sixth, B will get one-third, and C will get one-half the load.</li>
  <li><strong>Consistent hash</strong> is based on the client IP address (typically the local DNS IP address).
 A mask can be applied on the client IP address, if there are multiple local DNSes in a given network, in one site.
 IT is the only option that can provide persistence.</li>
 </ol>